 Folliculitis is inflammation of your hair follicles.
 A hair follicle is a sac under your skin.
 Your hair grows out of the follicle.
-Folliculitis is caused by bacteria or fungus, most commonly a germ called Staph.
+Folliculitis is caused by bacteria or funguses, most commonly a germ called Staph.
 Folliculitis can occur anywhere you have hair.

 What increases my risk for folliculitis?

 - A skin injury, such as a cut or scratch

 - Skin irritation from shaving or from wearing tight clothing

 - Body hair that curves over into a hair follicle

 - Acne or other conditions that damage your skin

 - Skin contact with someone who has a skin infection, or sharing items such as towels or bar soap with the person